 NASHVILLE, Tenn. – When first-round pick Rashaan Evans visited Nashville after being picked by the Titans in the NFL Draft, Jayon Brown was among the players who swung by to welcome him, and say hello.

-Later this week, Evans and Harold Landry, another linebacker from the team’s 2018 draft class, will be in town for the team’s rookie minicamp.
+Later this week, Evans and Harold Landry, III, another linebacker from the team’s 2018 draft class, will be in town for the team’s rookie minicamp.